GabrielleBoyce/Team-Green/README.md

 # Team-Green
-A Poker game is a type ofcard game that combines gambling, strategy, and skill. it involve betting, and it is required that each team member puts down an intitial contribution. a team member can fold that is end participation in a hand in order not to loose money. our own version of poker game includes features like win/loose, an highlight in the selected card, etc.
+A Poker game is a type of card game that combines gambling, strategy, and skill. it involves betting and sometimes it is required that each team member puts down an intitial contribution.
+A team member can fold, If you fold your hand in poker, it means you ended  participation in a hand in order not to loose money. our own version of poker game includes features like win/loose, a selected card is highlighted, etc just to mention a few of our features. at the end the player with the highest score is declared the winner.